This module is a Pathway Approved Option on the English Pathway and a Distributional Requirement on all other Pathways.

 Space and landscape (weeks 7-10): This period is marked by fundamental transformations in people’s experience and conceptions of space, borders, and mobility: the United Kingdom is established; London emerges as a discernably “modern” city at the centre of a rapidly expanding empire; and the values and communities of rural Britain are increasingly threatened by urbanization and industrialization.
 We will look at works that are urgently engaged in responding to these changes and the new forms of cultural and political identity fashioned to accommodate them.

 Week 1: Introduction

 Week 2: Gay, The Beggar's Opera

-Week 3: Pope, "The Rape of the Lock" and “Epistle to a Lady”; Swift, “The Lady’s Dressing Room”; Montagu, “The Reasons that Induced Dr. S— to write a Poem called the Lady’s Dressing Room'; Swift, 'Stella's Birthday, 1727,' and Leapor, 'Dorinda at her Glass'?
+Week 3: Jonathan Swift, 'The Lady’s Dressing Room'; Montagu, 'The Reasons that Induced Dr. S— to write a Poem called the Lady’s Dressing Room'; Swift, 'Stella's Birthday, 1727,' and Leapor, 'Dorinda at her Glass'?